KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/index.md

 # Usage of IDE's

 Free versions of IDE's like Keil, IAR wont work with CMSIS DSP Library, since they have limited memory in the free version.
-Instead free IDE's like Atollic True Studio, GNU Eclipse based free IDE's mut be used which dont have the memory constraint.
+Instead free IDE's like Atollic True Studio, GNU Eclipse based free IDE's should be used which dont have the memory constraint.

 # Installation of CMSIS DSP Library

-Download the CMSIS Library from the Internet.
-Follow the instruction as follows in the [video](https://www.youtube.com/watch?v=dLHkYlF3suc&feature=youtu.be).
+Download the CMSIS Library from the following [link](https://github.com/ARM-software/CMSIS_5) and follow the instruction as given in the [video](https://www.youtube.com/watch?v=dLHkYlF3suc&feature=youtu.be).